Skip to main content

 });

 compile() validates that all required fields are present and returns a CompiledMission.
-The IR is compiled lazily on each invocation, so the same CompiledMission always reflects the current builder state.
+The IR is compiled lazily on each invocation from the current builder config; today that means the same stub graph shape is regenerated each time with anchors and policies applied.

 Execution